8 September 2017

 As well as offering greater flexibility and improved clarity at small sizes, the BBC is hoping the new typeface will generate significant savings in licensing fees.
 Previously the corporation had to pay for licenses to use the Arial, Helvetica and Gill Sans typefaces.
 According to one source: "Generally costs of licensing depend on how many unique website hits you get a month.
 Depending on the number of hits the costs for the BBC could be enormous.
 An organisation could pay a one-off fee for longer periods, but that's going to be a massive fee."
 The BBC hasn't given a breakdown of costs associated with licensing typefaces, but claimed that "substantial savings" would result from its new, in-house style.

 AB Website Design Bangkok has been providing online solutions for clients around the world since 2006.
 We have a thorough understanding of typography and have been using embedded typefaces on our clients' websites since 2015.
-Refer to the about / services page for a quick summary of common typographic terms, or visit the portfolio section to examples of our work.
-If you're looking for a website design company in Thailand, please get in touch.
+Visit the portfolio section to examples of our work.
+If you're looking for a website design company in Bangkok, please get in touch.

 "An Account of the LNER Standardization", The Monotype Recorder, 32(Winter 1933): 7-11